-Lesson 1 | Sustainability Student Activity Sheet 1A

-Searching for Green
+Name

-Directions: Visit a "big box" chain retail store, or use the store's website, and identify products in each category listed that you feel are environmentally friendly or green.
-List the products in the spaces below, and bring this sheet back to class, where we will share and discuss.
+e's website, and identify products in each category the products in the spaces below, and bring this sheet

-Produce: Cleaning products:
+Cleaning products:

-Meat and dairy: Health and beauty products:
+Health and beauty products:

-Appliances and electronics: Clothing and shoes:
+Clothing and shoes:

-Paper products: Other packaged grocery items:
+Other packaged grocery items:

-Other:

-Lesson 1 | The Greenest Mile Student Activity Sheet 1B

-The Greenest Mile

-Background Information: Sustainability is a concept that has been defined as "meeting the needs of the present without compromising the ability of future generations to meet their own needs" (World Commission on Environment, 1987).
-While different groups have their own slightly different definitions, the overall concept of protecting resources for the future is generally a common thread.
-These resources can be divided into three basic categories, which are sometimes referred to as the "3 E's" of sustainability-Environment, (Social) Equity and Economics.
-These three strands are also sometimes referred to as the "triple bottom line" of sustainability.

-In this activity, you will be working in groups to identify criteria for making sustainable choices about automobiles.
-You will be responsible for gathering research for one type of automobile, which you will then share with the other groups in class.
-Once all vehicle data are collected and shared, you will answer some post-activity discussion questions with your small group.

-Pre-Activity Discussion Questions:

-What are three environmental criteria that could be considered when choosing a new automobile for purchase?
-What are three social equity criteria that could be considered when choosing a new automobile for purchase?
-What are three economic criteria that could be considered when choosing a new automobile for purchase?
+The Greenest Mile Name without compromising the ability of future generations to different groups have their own slightly different definition is generally a common thread.
+These resources can be c t, (Social) Equity and Economics.
+These three strands are You will be responsible for gathering research for one typ iteria for making sustainable choices about automobiles. e of automobile, which you will then share with the other shared, you will answer some post-activity discussion ques- Pre-Activity Discussion Questions: onsidered when choosing a new automobile for purchase? sidered when choosing a new automobile for purchase?
+3. What are three economic criteria that could be consid ered when choosing a new automobile for purchase?

-Lesson 1 | The Greenest Mile Student Activity Sheet 1B Page 2